REFFLY: Melody-Constrained Lyrics Editing Model: Conclusion

 \section{Conclusion}

-In this work, we introduced \ModelName{}, the first revision framework to generate high-quality song lyrics from plain text drafts while retaining their original meaning.
-Furthermore, to enhance the lyrics-melody alignment, we designed a heuristic to identify prominent notes in the melody and important words in lyrics.
-Using these features and song structure information, we developed an instruction-based mechanism to guide LLMs in generating singable lyrics with key words mapped to prominent notes.
-Finally, we show the diverse applicability of \ModelName{} demonstrates diverse applicability: it generates full-fledged lyrics with specific structures from scattered user input and is the first to facilitate lyrics translation.
+We introduced \ModelName{}, the first melody constrained revision framework to generate high-quality lyrics from plain text drafts while retaining original meaning.
+To enhance the lyrics-melody alignment, we designed a heuristic to identify and align prominent notes and words.
+Finally, we show \ModelName{} excel across diverse applicability.